AlanLuu/lox-go/doc/http.md

 - `http.postText(url, text, [headers])`, which sends an HTTP POST request to the specified URL along with the body text specified as a string and returns an HTTP response object.
 If the headers dictionary is specified, all headers in the dictionary are sent with the request
     - The body text is sent with a `Content-Type` of `text/plain` if it is nonempty
     - The headers dictionary must be empty or only contain strings or else a runtime error is thrown
+- `http.serve([path], port)`, which starts an HTTP server that serves all files and directories in the specified directory path on the specified port number.
+If the path is omitted, the current working directory's path is used as the path to serve
+    - On success, this method blocks until it is interrupted using Ctrl+C, in which case the server is shut down and a runtime error is thrown

 HTTP response objects have the following methods and fields associated with them:
 - `response.close()`, which closes the underlying response content stream, preventing access to `response.raw` and `response.text` if any of them haven't been accessed before from the caller before closing the response